View Louise Kimbrow's Obituary on emissourian.com and share memories

 |

+Louise, daughter of the late Charles Graham and wife Willie (Garrison), was born Dec.
+21, 1929, in Reyno, Ark.
+On Nov.
+14, 1953, she was united in marriage to Gordon Kimbrow, in Wellston.
+Louise was a member of New Chapel Hill Baptist Church in Sullivan.

-She is survived by one son, Gary Kimbrow and wife Jan, Acworth, Ga.; one daughter, Cathy Albea and husband Zee, Linn Creek; other relatives and many friends.
+She is survived by one son, Gary Kimbrow and wife Jan, Acworth, Ga.; one daughter, Cathy Albea and husband Zee, Linn Creek; five grandchildren, Pete Albea and wife Danielle, St. Charles, Chas Albea and wife Ryan, Nashville, Tenn., Jose Kimbrow, St. Louis, Nathan Kimbrow, Willow Springs, and Heather Unger and husband Jeromy, St. Clair; five great-grandchildren, Brittany Klenke, Kayla Klenke, Bella Albea, Audrey Albea and Amos Kimbrow; other relatives and many friends.

+Mrs. Kimbrow was preceded in death by her husband, Gordon Kimbrow; one son, Donald Kimbrow; her parents, Charles and Willie Graham; and two sisters, Retha Edington and Irene Jewell.

+Visitation was held from 1 to 2 p.m.
+Sunday, March 8, at Midlawn Funeral Home, Union, with services at 2 p.m.